CocoCastell/Fdf/README.md

 - Isometric and oblic view algorithm.

-- 2 types of gradient: one continue from both hight extremities and the other one changing color when reaching a new level.
+- 2 types of gradient: one continous from both height extremities and the other one changing color when reaching a new level.
 I used linear interpolation.

-- Trigonometric functions for rotations.
+- Trigonometric functions for rotations on 3 axis.

 - Temporary and permanent translation.

-- Menu and different color themes.
+- Menu, zoom and different color themes.

 # Grade